Mobility matters: Understanding relocating with children when you’re separated or divorced

-- In 2018, Lauren Conti obtained an order at a motion permitting her client to relocate with her child from Thunder Bay to Timmins on a temporary basis.
+- In 2018, Lauren Conti obtained an order at a temporary motion permitting her client to relocate with her child from Thunder Bay to Timmins.

 - In 2017, after a four-day trial, Timothy Matthews obtained an order at trial permitting his client to relocate with her child from Geraldton to Thunder Bay.

 - In 2010, Timothy Henderson obtained an order at a motion permitting his client to relocate from Emo to Thunder Bay with her children.

 - In 2010, Timothy Henderson obtained an order at a motion for his client, the father, preventing the opposing party from removing his children from the jurisdiction of their habitual residence in Red Lake.

 - In 2021, Lauren Cooper obtained an order at a motion ordering the opposing party to return her client’s child to Thunder Bay from British Columbia.

 - In 2018, after a five-day trial, Rebecka Angell obtained an order at trial permitting her client to relocate with her child from Fort Frances to Thunder Bay.

 To learn more about relocation, please contact us to discuss your specific situation.